Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Andaz Wailea Villa (the four-bedroom multi-generational flagship with private pool) or Wailea Suite for the family-of-four option.

-#4 in Maui for Family Holidays
+#4 in Maui for a Family Holiday

 Fairmont Kea Lani Maui